SnowballSH/CoolRubyLang/README.md

 Speed comparison for assigning 3 strings to variables(relative):

 ```
-C:                          1ms
+C:                         <0.5  ms
-Ruby:                       8ms
+Ruby:                       8.5  ms
-Scarlet (this):             29ms    (including the code for ruby to execute the interpreter)
+Scarlet (this):             29   ms    (including the code for ruby to execute the interpreter)
-Python:                     126ms
+Python:                     126  ms
-Snow (My other language):   1508ms
+Snow (My other language):  >1508 ms
 ```

 To use the language: